 - Turn your home into a restaurant for a day.
 With kids to feed, you might already feel like a short order cook, but why not get the kids in on the action by pretending to run a restaurant.
 You can divvy up duties – setting the table, prep, cooking, serving, being the customer and clean up.
 It’s a fun way to get little ones involved in menu planning, and hands on in the kitchen, which has been shown to open their minds to trying new foods and appreciating the value of good, whole foods.
 It’s also a nice opportunity to work on table manners and to talk about money.

 - Dive in!
 Just because you aren’t at the beach, doesn’t mean you can’t take a swim.
-Bust out your beach bags and head to an indoor pool for the day.
+Bust out your beach bags and head to a pool for the day.
 Your kids will love it!

 - Take a local hike or bike ride.
 Get outside and get moving with a family hike or bike ride through a familiar or waiting-to-be-discovered part of town.
 If you don’t already have one, think of investing in a quality baby seat for your bike.
 You’ll open up tons of opportunities for getting fresh air and exercise with baby in tow.